Is Matcha or Coffee Better For You, and Why?

 Can Help Maintain Healthy Blood Sugar Levels

 Matcha has been shown to support healthy metabolic function.
-This may correspond with the effects of matcha and maintaining a healthy weight we mentioned earlier.
+This may correspond with the effects of matcha mentioned earlier, such as maintaining a healthy weight.

 While coffee can help maintain healthy blood sugar levels to a degree, there is not enough research to prove this point, especially considering that people rarely drink black coffee and usually pack it with sugary creamers and syrups.